ADOPTION PROCESS & REQUIREMENTS

 How long does this process usually take?

 The application process can take some time.
-We don't rush the placements of our Boxers as we need to ensure that the appropriate dog is placed into the most suitable environment so that everyone is happy with the end result.
+Our goal is to ensure that the appropriate dog is placed into the most suitable environment, and that everyone is happy with the end result.

 It is also important to remember that we are ALL volunteers who have families, jobs, etc. We do our very best to make sure things move along quickly, and we request your patience and understanding if things aren’t moving as quickly as you’d like.
 If you have questions or concerns during the application process, please email us so that we can address them appropriately.